gao-hongnan/omniverse/omnivault/transformer/README.md

     the `Trainer` object.
 I like things to start from `1`, so I add `1` to the `epoch_index` in the loop.
 Consequently, the `torch.manual_seed` will start from `1` and not `0`.
+-   Seeding manual seeds of torch is not really going to be enough, you may need to see cuda deterministic settings.
+I tried to resume from a checkpoint with CUDA and the results were only up to the like 7-8th decimal point.

 Now suppose we want to resume from a checkpoint, say epoch 8, then this means you are loading all the states **_at the end of epoch 8_**.
 This means that the